FRACerqueira/PromptPlus/docs/index.md

 [**Top**](#help)

 ## Extensions
-PromptPlus have a extension to **import validator**.
+PromptPlus have a extension to **import validators**.
 No duplicate code!

 ```csharp
 private class MylCass